wajahat-iqbal/rubik-cube-solver/README.md

 Codes Solve Rubics Cube 3by3by3 In cpp By algorithm USER INSTRUCTIONS

-Step 1) Read the Instrution how you can mape the Faces and color to be enter after running the code Step 2) Than Select 1 to genrate a rendom cube 2 to enter your cube Setp 3) Than Enter -1d,-2d,-3d,-4d,-5d,-6d,-7d,-8d,-9d,
+Step 1) Read the Instrution how you can maps the phases and colors to be enter after running the code Step 2) Than Select 1 to genrate a rendom cube 2 to enter your cube Setp 3) Than Enter -1d,-2d,-3d,-4d,-5d,-6d,-7d,-8d,-9d,
          At every step solve your cube step by step